 Separation is not the same as divorce.
 Separation is the factual ending of the marriage.
 A divorce is the legal ending of the marriage.
 Separated couples are still legally married and will continue to be legally married until they obtain a divorce from the Federal Circuit Court of Australia.

 You cannot apply for a divorce until you have been separated for at least 12 months.
-You can, however, commence negotiations for a financial settlement or discuss arrangements for the care of children immediately after separation.
+You can, however, start negotiations for a financial settlement or discuss arrangements for the care of children immediately after separation.

 How to separate